-(4) The cumulative portfolio loss rate is calculated by dividing the nine quarter cumulative net losses by the average loan balances over the same period.
-Average loan balances used to calculate portfolio loss rates exclude loans held for sale and loans held for investment under the fair value option.
+- (1) The loan categories presented adhere to FR Y-14A reporting definitions and will differ from the loan categories presented in our financial reports filed with the SEC. - (2) The cumulative portfolio loss rate is calculated by dividing the nine quarter cumulative net losses by the average loan balances over the same period.
+Average loan balances used to calculate portfolio loss rates exclude loans held for sale and loans held for investment under the fair value option. - (3) Commercial and industrial loans include small and medium enterprise loans and corporate cards. - (4) All other loans are largely commercial loans, and include loans to purchase or hold securities, loans secured by farmland, agricultural loans, loans to various financial institutions, and lease financing receivables, as well as overdrafts from commercial and consumer accounts.